Sai2sree/Movie-Trailer-Website-Project-1/README.md

 - entertainment_center.py has the code to create multiple instances of that Python Class to represent my favorite movies and code to group all the instances together in a list.

-- fresh_tomatoes.py has code to generate a static web page allowing visitors to browse their movies and watch the trailers.
+- fresh_tomatoes.py has the code to generate a static web page allowing visitors to browse their movies and watch the trailers.

 # To run the code
 - Install [Python](https://docs.python.org/3/).